Sampritakoley/.Net-Developer-Roadmap-Backend-2023/README.md

 # .Net-Developer-Roadmap-Backend-2023

-Here, This is my roadmap for .NET developers that provides a structured path to follow.
+Here, This is my roadmap for .NET developer that provides a structured path to follow.
 I have divided this roadmap into three main sections:
 Beginner, Intermediate, and Advanced.
 Each section covers a range of topics and technologies relevant to .NET development.
 Additionally, there's a section dedicated to different career paths within the .NET ecosystem.